Geiger counter

 It detects ionizing radiation such as alpha particles, beta particles, and gamma rays using the ionization effect produced in a Geiger–Müller tube, which gives its name to the instrument.

-In wide and prominent use as a hand-held radiation survey instrument, it is perhaps one of the world's best-known radiation detection instruments.
+In wide and prominent use as a hand-held radiation survey instrument, Geiger counter is perhaps one of the world's best-known radiation detection instruments.
+As such, the phrase Geiger counter is often used generically to refer to any form of dosimeter (or, radiation-measuring device), but scientifically, a Geiger counter is only one specific type of dosimeter.

 The original detection principle was realized in 1908 at the University of Manchester, but it was not until the development of the Geiger–Müller tube in 1928 that the Geiger counter could be produced as a practical instrument.
 Since then, it has been very popular due to its robust sensing element and relatively low cost.
 However, there are limitations in measuring high radiation rates and the energy of incident radiation.

+Geiger counter is one of the first examples of data sonification.

 Principle of operation

-A Geiger counter consists of a Geiger–Müller tube (the sensing element which detects the radiation) and the processing electronics, which displays the result.
+A Geiger counter consists of a Geiger–Müller tube (the sensing element which detects the radiation) and the processing electronics, which display the result.

 The Geiger–Müller tube is filled with an inert gas such as helium, neon, or argon at low pressure, to which a high voltage is applied.
-The tube briefly conducts electrical charge when a particle or photon of incident radiation makes the gas conductive by ionization.
+The tube briefly conducts electrical charge when high energy particles or gamma radiation make the gas conductive by ionization.
 The ionization is considerably amplified within the tube by the Townsend discharge effect to produce an easily measured detection pulse, which is fed to the processing and display electronics.
 This large pulse from the tube makes the Geiger counter relatively cheap to manufacture, as the subsequent electronics are greatly simplified.
 The electronics also generate the high voltage, typically 400–900 volts, that has to be applied to the Geiger–Müller tube to enable its operation.
 This voltage must be carefully selected, as too high a voltage will allow for continuous discharge, damaging the instrument and invalidating the results.
 Conversely, too low a voltage will result in an electric field that is too weak to generate a current pulse.
 The correct voltage is usually specified by the manufacturer.
-To stop the discharge in the Geiger–Müller tube a small amount of halogen gas or organic material (alcohol) is added to the gas mixture.
+To help quickly terminate each discharge in the tube a small amount of halogen gas or organic material known as a quenching mixture is added to the fill gas.